nirupa-kumar/currentweather-slackbot/README.md

 Gets the current weather conditions for a given city.

+## Spinning up the app on Heroku
+Please go to where the app is hosted on [Heroku](https://guarded-reef-19795.herokuapp.com/) This will get the app up and running in about 5 minutes after which you should be able to directly chat with the bot.

 ## Architecture
 Entire application sits on Heroku.
 Have a Mongolab db hooked up to take care of Heroku not persisting locally written files.
 Automatic deploy happens every time there is a push to the github repo.Ideally should have some CI tests running